louiss0/slim-route-registry/README.md

 ### [Automatic Registration Methods](#sections)

-- When you use a controller you can use six methods that automatically get registered to a http method
+- When you use a controller you can use six methods that automatically get registered to a http method When registered as a resource Controller

 - These methods cannot be altered by the RouteGroupMethodAttribute at all